Friday Fish Fry: 20+ Spots serving Fish & Chips in Tucson

 Fish & Chips (Photo courtesy of Noble Hops)

 Noble Hops touts itself as “Tucson’s First Gastropub”.
 Well, what self-respecting gastropub doesn’t provide a solid fish and chips?
-The noble one provides just that at both its original Oro Valley as well as its newer mid-town location.
+The noble one provides just that in Oro Valley!

 The Parish